Relintai/pandemonium_engine_docs/tutorials/shaders/using_viewport_as_texture.rst

 Not too bad.
 If you look around, you can see that the seam has now disappeared, but in its place, we have pinching at the poles.
-This pinching is due to the way Godot maps textures to spheres in its `SpatialMaterial <class_SpatialMaterial>`.
+This pinching is due to the way Godot maps textures to spheres in its `SpatialMaterial`.
 It uses a projection technique called equirectangular projection, which translates a spherical map onto a 2D plane.

 .. note:: If you are interested in a little extra information on the technique, we will be converting from